romanoen/Thesis/README.md

 ### evaluation:
 This directory contains all the measurements used to analyze the models.
 Graphics  and charts that are cited in the written part from this repository can be found here.
+  #### Cross-Validation
+  Contains measurements about the Cross Validation procedure.
   #### GPT35_Evaluation
   Contains measurements about the GPT 3.5 dataset.
   #### GPTNeo_Evaluation